Program Associate Visa Sponsorship Jobs in Indiana

 Which visa types are most common for program associate roles in Indiana?

-The H-1B is the most common visa for program associates in Indiana, particularly for roles requiring a bachelor's degree in a specific field such as public health, social work, or business administration.
+The H-1B visa is the most common visa for program associates in Indiana, particularly for roles requiring a bachelor's degree in a specific field such as public health, social work, or business administration.
 J-1 visas appear in university-affiliated and research program roles.
-Candidates from Canada or Mexico may be eligible for TN status if their role qualifies under an applicable USMCA professional category.
+Candidates from Canada or Mexico may be eligible for TN visa status if their role qualifies under an applicable USMCA professional category.

 Which cities in Indiana have the most program associate sponsorship jobs?